marklogic/flux/docs/import/import-files/json.md

 ## Usage

-The `import-json-files` command reads JSON files and writes the contents of each file as one or more JSON documents in MarkLogic.
-If a file contains a single JSON object, it will be written as a single document to MarkLogic.
-If a file contains an array of JSON objects, each object will be written as a separate document to MarkLogic.
-To avoid this behavior for an array of JSON objects, use the `import-files` command instead which loads files without any additional processing.
+The `import-json-files` command defaults to writing a single document to MarkLogic if a file contains a JSON object and writing multiple documents to MarkLogic if a file contains an array of JSON objects.
+If you would rather a file with an array of object be written as a single document, use the `import-files` command instead.

 You must specify at least one `--path` option along with connection information for the MarkLogic database you wish to write to: